pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 To enable private DNS in your AWS Management Console:

 1. Go to **VPC** > **Endpoints**.
-Right-click your endpoint ID and select **Modify private DNS name**.
+2. Right-click your endpoint ID and select **Modify private DNS name**.
-2. Check the **Enable for this endpoint** box and click **Save changes**.
+3. Check the **Enable for this endpoint** box.
+4. Click **Save changes**.

 <img src="../media/tidb-cloud/private-endpoint/enable-private-dns.png" width="70%" />

 </div>
 <div label="Use AWS CLI">

-To enable private DNS using your AWS CLI:

-Copy the command and run it in your AWS CLI.
+To enable private DNS using your AWS CLI, copy the command and run it in your AWS CLI.
 The `<your_vpc_endpoint_id>` placeholder is automatically replaced with the value you have provided in Step 4.

 </div>
 </SimpleTab>

-Then in the TiDB Cloud console, click **Create** to finalize the creation of the private endpoint.
+In the TiDB Cloud console, click **Create** to finalize the creation of the private endpoint.

-After private DNS is finalized, you can connect to the endpoint service.
+Then you can connect to the endpoint service.
 See [Connect to TiDB cluster via private endpoint](/tidb-cloud/connect-to-tidb-cluster.md#connect-via-private-endpoint) for details.

 ## Private endpoint status reference